 (Tool of Research)

-N.B.
-To take the Tool of Research Exam, you will need to pick up a signed TOR Form, available outside the SIS Graduate Advising Office (SIS 250), prior to taking the exam.
+Students taking the Tool of Research (TOR) Exam are required to pick up a signed TOR Form, available outside the SIS Graduate Advising Office (SIS 250), prior to taking the exam.

 Language Proficiency Requirement for SIS Graduate Degrees